shravan-18/shravan-18/README.md

 ### Hi there 👋

 I'm an MSc.
-Computer Vision student at MBZUAI doing AI, computer vision, and computer graphics research.
-I like to work on unified large-scale models for visual understanding and generation, within the broader context of multimodal representation learning for reasoning.
-I'm also interested in self-questioning reasoning in LMMs, and controllable generation of extended, coherent video sequences.
-I completed my undergrad in CS at VIT University, where I worked on computer vision research spanning representation learning, 2D/3D reconstruction, and medical imaging.
+Computer Vision student at MBZUAI doing machine learning and computer vision research.
+I work on developing self-evolving large multimodal models for generalizable multimodal intelligence, within the broader context of multimodal representation learning for reasoning.
+I'm also interested in unified large-scale models for image understanding and generation, and controllable generation of extended, coherent video sequences.

 I also build AI-tech for computer aided diagnostics at [Zestral](https://zestral.in), in collaboration with multiple hypergrowth startups.
 If you're passionate about building cutting-edge tech backed by deep research, let's connect!